Your Down Payment

 • Piggy-back loans

-You may finance your down payment with a second mortgage that closes along with the first.
-Generally the piggyback loan is for 10 percent of the home's price, while the first mortgage covers 80 percent.
-The borrower covers the remaining 10%, rather than having to pull together the typical 20% down payment.
+A piggy-back loan is a second mortgage that you close at the same time as the first.
+Usually the piggyback loan takes care of 10 percent of the purchase price, while the first mortgage covers 80 percent.
+The borrower covers the remaining 10%, rather than putting the typical 20% down payment.

 • Carry-Back loans

-In a "carry back" mortgage, the seller agrees to loan you a portion of his own equity to help you with your down payment funds.
-You would finance the majority of the purchase price with a traditional mortgage lending institution and finance the remaining amount with the seller.
-Usually this kind of second mortgage has a higher rate of interest.
+We a seller carries back a second mortgage, the seller loans you part of his or her equity.
+You would finance the majority of the purchase price with a traditional mortgage lending institution and borrow the remainder from the seller.
+Typically you will pay a slightly higher interest rate on the loan financed by the seller.

-No matter how you gather your down payment funds, the thrill of reaching the goal of living in your own home will be just as great!
+No matter how you gather down payment money, the thrill of reaching the goal of living in your own home will be just as great!

 Looking to Buy?